-With minimal startup requirements, simple maintenance and the ability for members to establish their own company structures and rules, the advantages to forming a Delaware LLC are clear.
+It seems like business owners are always talking about the benefits of opening an LLC in Delaware.
+As you start a new business, you may ask yourself, "Why form a Delaware LLC?"
+With minimal startup requirements, simple maintenance and the ability for members to establish their own company structures and rules, there are many advantages to forming a Delaware LLC.

 The Delaware LLC is the most flexible type of business entity offered by any state or country in the world.
-This is the reason why the LLC (Limited Liability Company) has become the entity of choice among many legal, accounting and business professionals.
+State statutes such as the Delaware General Corporation Law and the Limited Liability Company Act are extremely beneficial to businesses in Delaware, more so than any other state.
+This is one of the many reasons why the Delaware LLC (Limited Liability Company) has become the entity of choice among many legal, accounting and business professionals.

-LLCs possess many inherent benefits that may come into play in several LLC scenarios, including when a company holds real estate; operates a family-owned business; performs estate planning objectives; owns intellectual property; holds the ownership of assets deemed dangerous, such as apartment buildings or fleet vehicles; forms a joint venture between two companies or individuals; attains government contracts or licenses; and many other uses.
+LLCs possess a large variety of inherent benefits that may come into play in several LLC scenarios.
+LLCs are especially reliant when a company holds real estate; operates a family-owned business; performs estate planning objectives; owns intellectual property; holds the ownership of assets deemed dangerous, such as apartment buildings or fleet vehicles; forms a joint venture between two companies or individuals; attains government contracts or licenses; and many other uses.

-Below are seven of the significant benefits of a standard Delaware LLC.
+Below are seven of the most significant advantages of a standard Delaware LLC.

 The structure of the company and the rules that govern the members of the company are contained in a contract called the LLC Operating Agreement, which is drafted by the members of the LLC.
 This means the terms and rules of each LLC can be tailored to accommodate the specific needs and preferences of an LLC.
-This is the biggest benefit of an LLC over any other form of business entity.
-This power is called freedom of contract.
+This power, called the freedom of contract, is the biggest benefit of an LLC over any other form of business entity.